-The Executive Director or his/her designee will timely notify a student's parent or guardian (1) if the student threatens to commit suicide or (2) of any incidence of bullying, cyber-bullying, hazing, abusive conduct, or retaliation involving the student (including if the student is involved as the alleged perpetrator or victim).
-The Executive Director or his/her designee will attempt to contact the parent or guardian by telephone to provide this notification and to discuss the matter.
-If the parent or guardian is not available by telephone, the Executive Director or his/her designee will provide to the parent or guardian the required notification by email.
+The Principal or designee will timely notify a student's parent or guardian (a) if the student threatens to commit suicide or (b) of any incidence of bullying, cyber-bullying, hazing, abusive conduct, or retaliation involving the student.
+The Principal or designee will attempt to contact the parent or guardian by telephone or schedule an in-person meeting with them to discuss these matters.
+In the event the Principal or designee is not able to meet in person or discuss via telephone, the Principal or designee will send a letter to the parent or guardian providing the required notification.

-The Executive Director or his/her designee will produce and maintain a record that verifies that the parent or guardian was notified.
-If an in-person meeting takes place, the Executive Director or designee may ask the parent or guardian to sign the record acknowledging that the notification was provided.
-If a telephone conversation takes place, the Executive Director or his/her designee may document on the record such details as the date and time of the telephone call, who was spoken to, and brief notes regarding the notification that was provided and the content of the conversation.
-If an email is sent, the Executive Director or his/her designee will retain a copy of the email.
+The Principal or designee will produce and maintain a record that verifies that the parent or guardian was notified.
+If an in-person meeting takes place, the Principal or designee will ask the parent or guardian to sign a form acknowledging that the notification was provided.
+If a telephone conversation takes place, the Principal or designee will document the date and time of the telephone call, who was spoken to, and brief notes regarding the notification that was provided and the content of the conversation.
+If a letter is sent, the Principal or designee will retain a copy of the letter along with a note regarding when it was mailed.
 The School will retain the record as long as the student is enrolled at the School and destroy the record after that time.
 The School will maintain the confidentiality of the record in accordance with Utah Code 53G-9-604.